Welcome to today's edition of the Rush 24-7 podcast.

 And in my view, that's no problem.

-The problem arises that after you win office, let's say you're the governor or city councilman, after you win office and sit down to bargain over pay and working conditions with unions who voted for you, that's a big problem in my book.
+The problem arises that after you win office, let's say you're the governor or a city councilman, after you win office and sit down to bargain over pay and working conditions with unions who voted for you, that's a big problem in my book.

-And matter of fact, Chris Christie, he's a governor from New Jersey, and he's under siege, and he said that, and I quote him, he says, the kind of thing, you know, unions are talking about uh the sanctity of collective bargaining.
+And he said that, and I quote him, he says, the kind of thing, you know, unions are talking about the sanctity of collective bargaining.

-And Mr. Christie said, he had no plans to take away collective bargaining rights in New Jersey, but collective bargaining is not the way unions go when they don't get what they want.
+But collective bargaining is not the way unions go when they don't get what they want.

-What they do if they fail to get what they want through collective bargaining, then they go to the legislators who they help put in office and they get what they cannot get at the bargaining table.
+What they do, if they fail to get what they want through collective bargaining, then they go to the legislators who they help put in office and they get what they cannot get at the bargaining table.

-Now so given the relationship between politicians and public employee unions, we should not be surprised that public employee wages and benefits often average 45% higher than their counterparts in the private sector.
+Now, so given the relationship between politicians and public employee unions, we should not be surprised that public employee wages and benefits often average 45% higher than their counterparts in the private sector.

-Now you might say well how is it that public employee unions have such a leg up on their private sector brethren?
+Now you might say, well, how is it that public employee unions have such a leg up on their private sector brethren?

-Well the answer is not rocket science.
+Well, the answer is not rocket science.

-The company might even face bankruptcy of course if private companies can count on the Federal government to bail them out as General Motors as in the case of General Motors and Chrysler, well then they can maintain a comfy relationship with their labor unions.
+Of course, if private companies can count on the federal government to bail them out, as General Motors, as in the case of General Motors and Chrysler, well, then they can maintain a comfy relationship with their labor unions.

-But the kind of bottom line that exists in the private arena the private sector that is the bottom line of profits does not exist in the government sector.
+But the kind of bottom line that exists in the private arena, the private sector, that is the bottom line of profits, does not exist in the government sector.

 They don't pick up the tab.